Skip to main content.

 • Requirements

 The principal issues of theology demand competence in several disciplines.
 For that reason, the Theology concentration involves courses from every division and competence (in the form of Moderation) in a discipline.
 Moderation in Theology is to be associated with Moderation in another discipline or disciplines.
-By Moderation, a student should have taken three theology courses.
+By Moderation, a student should have taken two theology courses.
 In addition to the Senior Project, theology students should complete four cross-listed theology courses from at least two divisions.
 The board for Moderation and the Senior Project must include at least one member of the Theology faculty.
 During the semester of Moderation, students who wish to concentrate in theology are to participate in a seminar, which the concentration coordinator arranges.

 Faculty